Siegrift/usefull_stuff/editors/editor_info.md

 ## Atom

 Similar to Sublime but with easier package installation.
 Little bit slower though.
-With correct packages insatalled, you can code javascript/React here.
+With correct packages installed, you can code javascript/React here.
 I also use it for SQL and markdown.

 1. When writing markdown disable remove trailing spaces (as double space is new line in md).